stefanrueger/urboot/docs/makeoptions.md

    utilise the set of higher baud rates only, setting it to 0 will always utilise the set of lower baud rates to match the desired BAUD_RATE.

+   Some classic parts, eg the ATmega103, do not have a way to set double UART speed.
+Setting `UART2X` to 1 has no effect for these, and the set of available `AUTOBAUD` baud rates is as if `UART2X` had been set to 0.

    `SWIO=1` creates code for software I/O. That is not only useful for those MCUs that don't have an UART, but also for those combinations of `F_CPU` and `BAUD_RATE` where an UART would create too large deviations.
 It may be necessary to resort to software I/O when the board uses the